RRResident/ES6-plus-features/ES6.md

     [(1, 3, 4, 2)].findIndex((x) => x > 3); // 2
 ```

+#### String.prototype.repeat()

-3. `String.prototype.repeat()` gets passed a number of times to return a repeat of the string it is called on.
+This new method gets passed a number of times to return a repeat of the string it is called on.

 ```javascript
 let yo = 'yo';
 yo.repeat(5); // yo yo yo yo yo
 ```

+#### String substring methods

-4. 5 new methods for strings that allow searching for substrings.
+5 new methods for strings that allow searching for substrings.
 These string methods are all self explanatory, the optional argument is the position in the string to start searching.

 ```javascript
 'hello'.startsWith('ello', 1); // true